-The applicants are seeking a change of zoning classification from AU to RR-1 in order to split their property into two parcels.
-The RR-1 zoning classification permits single-family residential land uses on a minimum one-acre lot, with a minimum lot width and depth of 125 feet.
+The proposed RR-1 zoning classification permits single-family residential land uses on a minimum one-acre lot, with a minimum lot width and depth of 125 feet, and a minimum house size of 1,200 square feet.
 The RR-1 classification permits horses, barns and horticulture as accessory uses to a single-family residence.
-The minimum house size is 1,200 square feet.
+The keeping of horses and agricultural uses are accessory to a principal residence within RR-1 zoning.
+The RR-1 zoning classification is an established zoning in the surrounding area.